4U6U57/sprint/README.md

 dependencies that not all users have access to.
 If a script should be executed by everyone, the line should read `# USER all`.

-A deduction file should write it's output to a file `.d.*.f` in the current directory.
-Each line of output should be of the form `1 / 2 | Description`, exactly as it would appear on the grade file, where the first number is the points earned and the second the points possible for that specific deduction.
-A single deduction file can write multiple lines of output to differentiate different segments of the graded work.
+A deduction script should write it's output to a file `.d.*.f` in the current directory.
+Each line of output should be of the form `1 / 2 | Description (Output)`, exactly as it would appear on the grade file, where the first number is the points earned and the second the points possible for that specific deduction.
+The description should describe either the reason for either the points earned or the deduction, and can include an optional command output in parenthesis to highlight this (such as the output of a diff of incorrectness, or an incorrectly named filename compared to the expected value).
+Command output is generally used for automatic deduction scripts, which will be discussed in more detail below.
+Multiple output lines in a deduction file are used to separate points to make it easier for the student to understand.

+A deduction file also has access to write to the notes file `.notes.f`, which is an optional list of notes specific to the user, and will appear below the grade breakdown as shown in the grade file example in the previous section.
+Notes are generally used as a substitution for optional command outputs for manual deduction scripts.

+### Manual vs. Automatic Deduction Scripts

+**TODO: Add info here**